song-kun/CollaBot/README.md

 ├── requirements.txt
 └── robot_gazebo
 ```
+## Running Demo without API and ROS

+Demo code is at `collabot/scripts/playground_basic.ipynb`.
+Instructions can be found in the notebook.

+## Running Demo with API

+Demo code is at `collabot/scripts/playground_API.ipynb`.
+We provide an example of using QWEN for example.
+It will be very easy to modify this example for GPT 4.
+Also, you can modify it to make it suitable for Gemini or other VLMs.

+## Running Demo in Simulation

-You should run the following command to compile these pkgs.
+You should run the following command to compile supporting pkgs.
 ```shell
 cd PATH_to_COLLABOT/collabot/
 catkin_make